 Before standing up she touched the ground again, three times, and said: “Accept my Offering tonight, Oh please, this is offered with devotion, respect and obedience to the Dark Side, to my Spiritual Head Chief Seven Keys and to my Spiritual Dark Guide, Cigana 12 Esmeralda of the Night.
 This is for them, and this is for you, Satan --- Salve!”
 She should have immediately left the Offering site but human nature is twisted; an abstraction characteristic of a person.
 She had to stay, just a little longer, and admire the display of scents, colors and objects, which did not belong to her anymore.
 She closed her eyes; an eerie silence.

 A twig snapped.
 She heard a noise, she was sure it was a--a footstep --- then another one!
 Still kneeling down and sweating profusely, she looked around herself but the darkness that enveloped her was too deep to acknowledge anything, and her heart started drumming in her chest so hard that she thought she was going to faint.
 “Who—who are you?
 Are you one of the Mediums?
 Is it you, Pai Antonio?”
 Not a single word was uttered, nothing; stillness in the air.
 Then --- another footstep --- and another!
 The moment she put her hand on the ground to get up, she saw the bare feet of two entities and the hairy hooves of another!
-The feet were moving around the Offering, near the grave, and around her, as if she weren’t there but she was!
+The feet were moving around the Offering, near the grave, and around her, as if she wasn't there --- but she was!
 She wanted to laugh, scream or cry --- but she couldn’t; her mouth, dry.
 Chief Seven Keys, Cigana Esmeralda of the Night, and especially Satan were right there, walking around the Offering; enveloping her soul with their presence.
 She saw their footprints on the earth as they moved around, heard the noises of the cachaça being poured into the crystal glass, the cigar becoming redder and redder --- its smoke going up in the air, like fog in a misty morning.
 Oh my, she couldn’t believe she was witnessing this.